RingBDStack/FinEvent/README.md

 # To run FinEvent Incremental

-step 1. run generate_initial_features.py to generate the initial features for the messages
+step 1. run utils/generate_initial_features.py to generate the initial features for the messages

-step 2. run custom_message_graph.py to construct incremental message graphs.
+step 2. run utils/custom_message_graph.py to construct incremental message graphs.
 To construct small message graphs for test purpose, set test=True when calling construct_incremental_dataset_0922().
 To use all the messages (see Appendix of the paper for a statistic of the number of messages in the graphs), set test=False.

+step . run main.py

 # Datasets
 ## Twitter Dataset